joestubbs/endofday/docs/tutorial.rst

 The yaml syntax used to define an Agave application process is similar to that for Docker container processes, with a few exceptions.
 We illustrate with an example from the Validate workflow system, a set of applications for genome wide association studies.
-You can find complete examples of Validate workflows definitions in the eod repo_.
+You can find complete examples of Validate workflow definitions in the eod repo_.

 .. code-block:: YAML